CERT-Polska/msql/README.md

-# morm
+# msql

-Very simple and barebone ORM with migrations.
+Very simple and barebone DSL with migrations.

 ### Usage